Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Experimental results

-{\bf X-ray diffraction.} XRD patterns obtained up to about 10~GPa are shown in Fig.~\ref{F-1a}(c).
+XRD patterns obtained up to about 10~GPa are shown in Fig.~\ref{F-1a}(c) (see also Table~S1$^{\dag}$).
 Low pressure (LP) patterns up to $\sim$5~GPa can be identified as a monoclinic $P2/c$ structure~\cite{Tunnell1952}, where both Ag and Au are octahedrally coordinated by Te, but these octahedra are so strongly distorted that in fact Ag has a dumb-bell and Au a square planar surrounding, as shown in Fig.~\ref{F-1a}(a).
 Each Te atom is surrounded by three Au or Ag atoms and three Te atoms, and it is much closer to one of its three Te neighbors than to the other two.
 Therefore, there are two types of Te-Te interlayer bonds labeled as short and long in Fig.~\ref{F-1a}(a).
 All the Te atoms are thus members of well-defined Te$_2$ clusters.

-At $\sim$5~GPa, an onset of a new high-pressure (HP) phase is observed (Fig.~\ref{F-1a}(c)), whose XRD patterns could be fitted well with the more layered $P2/m$ structure (see Tables S2, S3).
+At $\sim$5~GPa, an onset of a new high-pressure (HP) phase is observed (Fig.~\ref{F-1a}(c), Fig.~S1$^{\dag}$), whose XRD patterns could be fitted well with the more layered $P2/m$ structure (see Tables S2, S3$^{\dag}$).
 In the HP phase the Te$_6$ octahedra around Au and Ag become regular and practically identical, and the Te-Te interlayer distances become almost equal (Fig.~\ref{F-1a}(b), Fig.~\ref{F-2a}(b,c)).
-We note that this phase transition is in excellent agreement with the recent theoretical prediction~\cite{Ushakov2019}.
+We note that this phase transition is in excellent agreement with the recent theoretical prediction and present DFT calculations~\cite{Ushakov2019}.

 The LP phase $V(P)$ data can be fit well with a second-order Birch-Murnaghan equation of state (BM2 EOS)~\cite{Anderson1995} as shown in Fig.~\ref{F-2a}(a), resulting in $V_0=335.3(11)$~\AA$^3$ and $K_0=41.1(24)$~GPa, where $K_0$ and $V_0$ are the bulk modulus and the unit-cell volume at 1 bar and 300 K, respectively, with the bulk modulus first derivative fixed at $K' = 4$.
 For the HP phase, the performed fit using the BM2 EOS results in $V_0=307.8(25)$~\AA$^3$ and $K_0=81(9)$~GPa (combining both the SC refinements, and the wide images, which were collected during continuous rotation within a single exposure and were analyzed as if they were ``powder'' data for the HP phase).
 Close to the transition pressure, at 5 GPa, the unit-cell volume and bulk modulus are $V=303.5(8)$~\AA$^3$ and $K=60(3)$~GPa, and $V=291.3(8)$~\AA$^3$ and $K=101(9)$~GPa for the LP and HP phases, respectively.
 Thus, the phase transition is accompanied by a lattice volume contraction of $\sim$ 4\% and a significant increase of the bulk modulus.